Bank, energy stocks lift Wall Street higher in choppy session

 "I wouldn't be entirely surprised if we ended up flat or even up at the end," Pursche said, referring to the S&P 500.

-On the other hand, the energy sector, the worst performer last year, climbed 2.44 percent after oil prices reversed course to trade higher by nearly 4 percent.
+On the other hand, the energy sector <.SPNY>, the worst performer last year, climbed 2.44 percent after oil prices reversed course to trade higher by nearly 4 percent.
 [O/R]

 At 1:04 p.m.
 ET, the Dow Jones Industrial Average was up 25.91 points, or 0.11 percent, at 23,353.37, the S&P 500 was up 4.71 points, or 0.19 percent, at 2,511.56 and the Nasdaq Composite was up 34.28 points, or 0.52 percent, at 6,669.56.

-The defensive real estate, utilities and consumer staples sectors were among the laggards, while a gain in financials helped lift the market.
+The defensive real estate <.SPLRCL>, utilities <.SPLRCU> and consumer staples <.SPLRCS> sectors were among the laggards, while a gain in financials <.SPSY> helped lift the market.

-Bank stocks, in particular, rose 1.62 percent, getting a boost from Barclays' prediction that U.S. large-cap bank stocks, which lagged in 2018, could outperform the S&P this year.
+Bank stocks <.SPXBK>, in particular, rose 1.62 percent, getting a boost from Barclays' prediction that U.S. large-cap bank stocks, which lagged in 2018, could outperform the S&P this year.

 On the horizon is the closely watched U.S. manufacturing survey on Thursday and payrolls data on Friday.